TheRaytracers/freecad-povray-render/doc/realistic.md

-# Rendering e photorealistic scene - step by step
+# Rendering a photorealistic Scene - Step by Step

 POV-Ray is a very powerful renderer developed in the early 90ies.
 It has a mathematical approach not only for description of objects but also for textures an even for the visualisation of mathematical functions.
 So with adding only a few lines you can create great effects.